 This 2010 book, however, is the one that really put her on the map, coinciding with the year she delivered her iconic TED talk about vulnerability (which would go on to become the topic of Daring Greatly).

-It’s about being okay with not being perfect, giving you ten guidelines to live what Brené calls “a wholehearted life.”
+The Gifts Of Imperfection is about being okay with not being perfect, giving you ten guidelines to live what Brené calls “a wholehearted life.”

 Here are my top 3:

 - Trusting your gut and making rational decisions aren’t mutually exclusive.

 - Comparing yourself to other people makes you boring, not better.

 - The alternative to play isn’t to work more – it’s getting depressed.

 Sick of having to pretend you’re perfect?
 Then let’s learn how to embrace your gifts of imperfection!

 Lesson 1: Gut feelings and grounded reasoning aren’t opposing forces, just a mix.

 “My gut tells me to pitch my idea at this startup event, but I’m not sure if it’s a good idea.”